 rl3

-The daily cost to provide nutrient rich food and personally tailored crisis support for one person through the unique ‘REBUILDING LIVES’ programme is £2.26 (average across all client cases, 2021).
-On average food and support is required for 3-6 months: to enable each client to get to a place where our support is no longer needed.
+The daily cost to provide personally tailored crisis support for one person is £2.26 (average cost of delivery of Rebuilding Lives programme across all client cases, 2021).
+On average support is required for 3-6 months: to enable a client to get to a place where our support is no longer needed.
 This compares favourably to the cost to provide publicly funded services for someone who has been allowed to become homeless - £20,128.*

 The Matthew Tree Project is a faith inspired charity with an ethos underpinned by Matthew 25 vs 31-46; Mark 12 vs 28- 31; and James 2 vs 14-17.